-To take action on a hares -action resource token [-actionargs arg1 resource across ...] [-sys system] [-clus cluster | -localclus] clusters The option -clus implies resources on the cluster.
+To take action on a resource across clusters hares -action resource token [-actionargs arg1] [-sys system] [-clus cluster -localclus] The option -clus implies resources on the cluster.
 If the designated system is not part of the local cluster, an error is displayed.
-If the -sys option is not used, it implies resources on the local node function across clusters

-To invoke the Info hares -refreshinfo resource [-sys system] [-clus cluster | -localclus]

-Causes the Info function to update the value of the ResourceInfo resource level attribute for the specified resource if the resource is online.
+If the -sys option is not used, it implies resources on the local node.
+To invoke the Info function across clusters hares -refreshinfo resource [-sys system] [-clus cluster -localclus] Causes the Info function to update the value of the ResourceInfo resource level attribute for the specified resource if the resource is enline.
+If no system or remete cluster is encoded the lefe is online.
 If no system or remote cluster is specified, the Info function runs on local system(s) where the resource is online.

-To display usage for the resource command

-hares [-help [-modify |-list]]
+To display usage for the resource command hares [-help [-modify -list]]